CodeJamboree/replace-tags/README.md

 Replaces tags in the provided text with values from the values object.

 - `text`: The text string containing tags to replace.
-- `values`: An object containing values to replace the tags.
+- `values`: An object or JSON object containing values to replace the tags.
 - `options` (optional): An object specifying options for tag parsing.
 Default is DoubleCurlyBraces.
 It can include the following properties:
   - `tagPattern` (optional): A regular expression pattern to find tags in the text.
 Default is DoubleCurlyBraces.tagPattern.
   - `tagStartPattern` (optional): A regular expression pattern to find the start of a tag.
 Default is DoubleCurlyBraces.tagStartPattern.